We asked, Who is doing the logging? Why was there no notice given? Who owns this land?

 25% of North Cowichan is a municipal forest reserve, (5,000 HA— six forests on six mountains).
 It is a community forest owned by the citizens and managed by its elected officials.
 Until the alarm was sounded most citizens thought the forests were owned and logged by private forestry companies.

 The Municipal Forest and all logging is under the direction of the Municipal Forester with advice from the Forest Advisory Committee.

 Trees are harvested using a patch clear-cut method (2017 forestry report).

-Up until now, most of the clear-cutting has been done on the back mountains largely out of sight.
-Now logging is moving into the open with planned clear-cuts on all the mountains closer to our communities.
+Up until now, most of the patch cutting has been done on the back mountains largely out of sight.
+Now logging is moving into the open with planned patch cuts on all the mountains closer to our communities.